 By: Parviz Tanavoli

 In the past years, each house had a closet and inside the closet, some boxes were kept.
 The boxes were used for keeping all the clothes, curtains, nuts, etc. People, who had no closet, would put a box instead to decorate their houses.
-Finding some metal wainscots with the key holders refers back to the usage of built-in padlock by Iranian people in last years.
-Also, there was a type of little boxes called Sandoghcheh.
+Finding some metal wainscots with key holders refers back to the usage of built-in padlocks by Iranian people in the last years.
+Also, there was a type of little box called Sandoghcheh.
 With a noticeable variation, the one which was specialized for the wedding was the best-designed

 Talismanic and iconographic padlocks in the folkloric belief